SHOUT OUT: A Kid’s Guide to Recording Stories

 Delontae: How did you get that name?

-All you need to get started can be bought at your local Radio Shack–a tape recorder with a plug in microphone.
-A boom box that can record will work too.
+All you need to get started can be bought at your local Radio Shack: a digital audio recorder with built-in or plug-in microphone.
+A smartphone will work too.

 If you want to get fancy and buy a recorder and microphone that will produce what radio people call “broadcast quality” sound, check for equipment advice at Transom.org.
 You can even track down used equipment.